pranav-ganesh/tp/docs/DeveloperGuide.md

 ### Import feature

-The import and export feature is primarily facilitated by the Storage Manager.
+The import feature is primarily facilitated by the Storage Manager.

-**How the import is executed:**
+This feature allows the user to easily import external data into the CMM database.

+**Given below is an example usage scenario and how the import mechanism behaves at each step.**

+1. User wants to import additional data from a separate CSV file and clicks on the `Add on Imports button`

-1. MainWindow calls logic to import data
+2. MainWindow calls logic to import data

-2. Logic calls StorageManager to import the data into a model
+3. Logic calls StorageManager to import the data into a model

-3. StorageManager calls CsvAddressBookImportExport to read and convert all details found in CSV file to list of valid people
+4. StorageManager calls CsvAddressBookImportExport to read and convert all details found in CSV file to list of valid people

-4. CsvAddressBookImportExport either adds or updates valid people into the model.
+5. CsvAddressBookImportExport either adds or updates valid people into the model.

-5. Logic saves the database after all imports have been completed
+6. Logic saves the database after all imports have been completed

 ![Interactions Inside the Storage Component when importing](images/ImportCsvSequenceDiagram.png)